 Step 2: Exchange public keys over Firebase

-Crucially: Only the public key is sent.
+Crucially: only the public key is sent.
 The private key never leaves the device.
-An attacker who reads the Firestore document sees only public keys — and cannot compute the shared secret from them.
-This relies on the mathematical difficulty of the Elliptic Curve Discrete Logarithm Problem (ECDLP).
+Anyone watching Firebase traffic sees public keys, but cannot compute the shared secret from them.
+That relies on the difficulty of the Elliptic Curve Discrete Logarithm Problem (ECDLP).

 Step 3: Computing the shared secret